Ruvyrom/Ruvomain-Protocole/ADB-Termux/README.md

 ### Manual Execution (Linux/Termux/macOS)
 **For local, offline-capable usage:**

+- The architecture is based on JSON files: modify, share, and adapt them.

 - Automatically detects if it's running via ADB (PC) or directly on the device (Termux).

 - Automatically installs jq if missing.